-Vacuum cleaners should safely remove any biocontaminants present and prevent the introduction of harmful pollutants and particles in the indoor environment.
-We recognise the importance of designing studies that closely replicate what is happening in real life in the home or indoor environment.
-Therefore, our experiments utilise proprietary test dust scientifically proven to have particle size distributions and bio-burdens representative of those occuring in a typical indoor space.
+Vacuum cleaners should safely remove bio-contaminants present on surfaces.
+Studies to determine efficacy should be performed under conditions that closely replicate what is happening in real life in the home or other indoor environment.
+Our studies utilise proprietary test dusts scientifically proven to have particle size distribution and bio-burdens representative of those found indoors.

 SEM Dust Distribution Photo Gallery